Margin-interteiment/Margin-interteiment/README.md

   <strong>
     I got into web development 4 years ago, and it was love at first site ❤️<br>
     Since then, I've been learning and working with various technologies to improve my skills.
+    I am interested in developing full-fledged applications, but it is also interesting to learn new things from the world <br> of frontend and backend separately
   </strong>
 </p>